Afonso Pena: The Taubaté Agreement

 The agreement provided for a series of measures to increase the price of coffee, including the purchase of surplus production by the federal government, which would be done through the taking of a foreign loan of 15 million pounds.
 This large inflow of capital threatened to increase Brazil's exchange rate and, as a result, diminish profits from the sale of coffee.
 For this reason, the agreement also provided for the creation of the Caixa de Conversão (Conversion Bank) in order to keep the exchange rate stable.
 Furthermore, for the loan to be viable, the federal government would need to act as a guarantor, as the guarantees required by international lenders went beyond the individual states' budgetary resources.

-The agreement was met with opposition from several sectors, including president Rodrigues Alves, who was against state intervention in the exchange rate with the creation of the Caixa de Conversão (Conversion Bank).
+The coffee defense proposal was met with opposition from several sectors, including president Rodrigues Alves, who was against state intervention in the exchange rate with the creation of the Caixa de Conversão (Conversion Bank).
 (Note: Rodrigues Alves declared: "It is a mistake to think that the country's agriculture cannot prosper without a low exchange rate.
 Statistics show, on the contrary, that with better rates than the current ones, the price of coffee has gone up and down, but the crop has lived and prospered", Mendonça 1999.)
 In order to be implemented, it had to be approved by Congress.
 Fearing that the president would veto the agreement, the signatory states made changes to the text and sent the bill to create the Caixa de Conversão to be voted on separately.